Skip to Content

 • As a result, the discretization thresholds are optimized for each value of the Structural Coefficient.

-• This approach can help you fine-tune a model in terms of trading off fit and complexity.
+• This approach can help you fine-tune a model by trading off fit and complexity.

 • Note that the Target Node in a network is never rediscretized automatically in this context.